 An equally important part of the Hearing Voices Fund’s mission is to conduct research that can systematically analyze the mechanisms by which these peer-support groups work.
 Personal testimonies and some initial phenomenological studies of people’s experiences in groups suggest promising avenues for more intensive analysis, and the Fund’s research arm seeks to advance this work across the U.S.

 The Hearing Voices Research and Development Fund is administered by Gail A. Hornstein, Professor of Psychology, Mount Holyoke College.
-More background on the project administrators can be found below.

 Gail A. Hornstein is Professor of Psychology at Mount Holyoke College, where she has been a member of the psychology faculty since 1978.
 She received her BS from the University of Pittsburgh in 1972, her PhD from Clark University in 1981, and a Postdoctoral Fellowship in Personality and Social Structure from the University of California, Berkeley in 1981-82.
 Since the 1990s, Hornstein’s research has concentrated on 20th-century psychology, psychiatry, and psychoanalysis, supported by grants and fellowships from the National Library of Medicine, the National Science Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, the American Philosophical Society, and the Marion and Jasper Whiting Foundation, among other sources.
 She has been a visiting research fellow in the History of Science Department, Harvard University; the Bunting Institute, Radcliffe College; Clare Hall, Cambridge University; Magdalen College, Oxford University; the School of Advanced Study, University of London; the Centre for Research in the Arts, Social Sciences, and Humanities, Cambridge University; the Birkbeck Institute for Social Research, University of London; and the School of Advanced Study, Durham University.
 In 2011, she was awarded the Meribeth E. Cameron Faculty Award for Scholarship at Mount Holyoke College, and in 2014 she received the Ally Award of the Western Massachusetts Peer Network.